BrishtiSaha/Jarvis-1.0/README.md

 # Jarvis-1.0
-A small project on python 3 based on Jarvis.
+A small project on python3 based on Jarvis.
+Still in progress.